 However, you need to act quickly before the paint gets soaked in.

 It is simpler to remove wet paint in comparison to dried paint.

 Here are some methods to remove paint from different types of blinds without hampering them:

 1- Paint thinner

-Opting for mineral oil-based solvent helps in the removal of paints from different types of surfaces, which include wood as well as fabric.
+Opting for a mineral oil-based solvent helps in the removal of paints from different types of surfaces, which include wood as well as fabric.

 However, as a safety measure, you should wear rubber gloves while using paint thinners as they may cause skin irritation.